 I frequently use such experts to help me evaluate and defend Pennsylvania drug charges.
 Given my experience and my relationships with such experts, I have the knowledge and experience to obtain the best possible result for any client charged with a drug offense.

 Local, state and federal law enforcement continue to be vigilant in America’s war against drugs.
 It is true that some jurisdictions, such as California, Colorado and New Jersey, have become more liberal with respect to marijuana laws.
 The reality, however, is that more drug-related cases are brought before the courts then ever before and prosecutors continue to push for maximum penalties.

 For those charged with drug possession or any other drug-related crimes, it is important to work with an experienced criminal defense lawyer.

-I am Norristown Drug Crime Defense Attorney Erik Petersen, a criminal defense attorney in Montgomery County, PA with significant experience handling drug-related cases.
+I am Norristown Drug Crime Defense Attorney V. Erik Petersen, a criminal defense attorney in Montgomery County, PA with significant experience handling drug-related cases.
 As a former prosecutor, I know how the judicial system works from both sides.
 This knowledge allows me to build an effective defense on behalf of my clients.
-Contact my law firm in Harleysville, Pennsylvania, to schedule a consultation.
+Please click here to contact my law firm in Harleysville, Pennsylvania, to schedule a consultation.

 As a Blue Bell criminal defense attorney with more 20 years of experience practicing law, I understand the implications a drug conviction will have on the lives of my clients.
 I have seen how a bad decision made by a juvenile, college or university student — or adult — can lead to prison time, a permanent criminal record and limited job opportunities.